MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/installing-on-subsequent-computers.md

 5. Repeat the client installation process for each computer you’ll use as a client or process server for Dynamics GP.

-<span id="_Multiple_instances_of" class="anchor"></span>

 ## Multiple instances of Dynamics GP

-You can have multiple instances—installations—of Dynamics GP on the same computer.
+You can have multiple instances or installations of Dynamics GP on the same computer.
 Multiple instances are typically installed on client computers.
 You may want to use an additional instance of Dynamics GP for testing purposes.

 When you install Dynamics GP on a computer with an existing instance of Dynamics GP, you’ll enter a name for the new instance during the installation process.
 Each instance will be displayed in the Add or Remove Programs control panel.
 For example, if you entered TEST as an instance name, Dynamics GP (TEST) will be displayed in the Add or Remove Programs control panel.
 The instance also will appear in the program group for Microsoft Dynamics and in the folder where Microsoft Dynamics is installed.
 The default folder location is C:\\Program Files\\Microsoft Dynamics\\GP$TEST.
 The first instance of Dynamics GP on a computer is considered the default instance.
 The default instance of Dynamics GP isn’t assigned an instance name.